 He is the past Music Director of the Prince George Symphony Orchestra and Pacifica Singers (an ensemble affiliated with the Vancouver Chamber Choir) and has recently conducted the St Louis Symphony, Calgary Philharmonic, Vancouver Chamber Choir, Sudbury Symphony, and West Coast Symphony.
 In 2017 he guest conducted the Fort Worth Symphony in "rePlay: Symphony of Heroes," a concert of favorite video game music.

 In August 2017 Zakresky launched Players and Singers, a Vancouver-based ensemble that performs dramatic choral, orchestral and operatic works.
-P&S presented John Blow's Venus and Adonis in January 2018 and will perform an evening of works by Henry Purcell - BACCHANALIA - in June this year.
+Recent performances include Dido and Aeneas, Blow’s Venus and Adonis, and Britten’s The Little Sweep.
+Next season will include works by Lully, Purcell, and G&S.

 During his tenure with the Prince George Symphony Zakresky presented soloists Jane Coop in Schumann’s Piano Concerto, and violinist Dale Barltrop in Ravel’s Tzigane and Vaughan Williams’s The Lark Ascending.
 The Prince George Citizen called his performance of Orff’s Carmina Burana with the Vancouver Chamber Choir “the best show the PGSO had ever done... a rare and breathtaking night.”
 He also conducted symphonies by Tchaikovsky, Brahms, Beethoven, Mozart, and Haydn, and premiered twelve works by emerging British Columbia composers.
 Another highlight of his time in Prince George was the establishment of a partnership between the Orchestra and the Khat’san First Nation drummers.